Dahlonega, Georgia

 Dahlonega (/dəˈlɒnɪɡə/ də-LON-ig-ə) is the county seat of Lumpkin County, Georgia, United States.
 As of the 2010 census, the city had a population of 5,242, and in 2018 the population was estimated to be 6,884.

 Dahlonega is located at the north end of Georgia highway 400, a freeway which connects Dahlonega to Atlanta.
 Dahlonega was named as one of the best places to retire by the publication Real Estate Scorecard.
+The city is also a college town, home to the main campus of the University of North Georgia.